 Play is central to the education and well-being of our children.
 To support our kids, we must maximize the potential play can bring to our education system.
 All children (Prek-12) in the Rochester City School District must have equitable access to playful learning and unstructured play opportunities throughout the day (in school, out of school, and during the summer).

-Goal(s) of convening:
+Goal(s) of the project:

 - Develop a community vision for play to support children’s learning and outcomes in Rochester City School District.
 The end result of the series of meetings will be the creation of a “vision for play” that highlights strategies and tactics to move forward the potential of play in our learning environments.